-Past building projects, made possible with the generous support of parents and OJ's have included the Cohen Building (1992), Music Centre (1996), School Room Annexe (1997), The Library Building (2002), Sports Hall (2003), All Weather Pitch (2006) and since 2009, the following development and refurbishment projects, which have all given a lasting legacy:
+Past major building projects, made possible with the generous support of parents and OJ's have included the Cohen Building (1992) Music Centre (1996) School Room Annexe (1997) The Library Building (2002) Sports Hall (2003) All Weather Pitch (2006)

-Design & Technology
+Design and Technology Studio

 The design and technology studio was the latest area to undergo a ‘facelift’ and was completed for the start of term in September 2014, giving an excellent area for students to explore & develop their DT skills.